About

 Bio

-During his scientific career, Nudelman remained active in writing poetry, but it was not until 2005, when he joined a writing group in Boston, that he became active in submitting his work, first to journals, then a manuscript for his book, Night Fires, which was published in 2009.
+Nudelman’s first full-length book, Night Fires, was published in 2009.
 That was quickly followed by What Looks Like an Elephant (2011), and Out of Time Running (2014).
-Nudelman’s two latest poetry collections include: Nonlinear Equations for Growing Better Olive Trees (Kelsay Books, 2023), and Thin Places, forthcoming from Salmon Poetry, in Feb, 2024.
+Nudelman’s two latest poetry collections include: Nonlinear Equations for Growing Better Olive Trees (Kelsay Books, 2023), and Thin Places, 2025 (Salmon Poetry).

 Published Works